Oil Bowl (high school): Coaches

 Was the first Texan to both play and coach in the Oil Bowl.
 Inducted into the athletic hall of fame at Northeast Louisiana University.
 Was the first head football coach at Wichita Falls Rider High School and went from there to Haltom High School and Wichita Falls High School.
 Considered one of the great single wing coaches of all-time.

-Dub Largin (Wichita Falls Hirschi; 1981)

-Worked an assistant on head coach Jess Stiles first staff at Wichita Falls Hirschi and later served under Glen Johnson before serving at the Huskies' head coach for a dozen seasons.
-His teams won six district titles and were 33-8-3 in his last four years.